thaole-tum/job-application-copilot/README.md

    - a tailored short profile (3-5 lines),
    - a structured motivation-focused cover letter.

-This project is designed as a practical portfolio example for applied NLP/LLM engineering workflows.

 ## Features

 - URL job description scraping with fallback dummy mode